 - 2 cloves cloves minced

-- 2 tsp fresh mint finely chopped & packed
+- 2 teaspoon fresh mint finely chopped & packed

-- 2 tsp fresh dill finely chopped & packed
+- 2 teaspoon fresh dill finely chopped & packed

 - Cut pita into ½” strips then toss with olive oil, greek seasoning and oregano.